Land use - recreation activities and adventure guiding

 - For Extensive Use (guiding) Areas: rent is calculated as the total Client Day fee for the period, or $125, whichever is greater (Client Day fees are $6 mechanized guiding, $4 mechanized ski guiding and $1 non-mechanized); and

-For additional details about annual rent, including the definitions for primary or secondary Intensive Use Sites, refer to the pricing sections of the Land Use Operational Policy for Adventure Tourism.
+For additional details about annual rent, including the definitions for primary or secondary Intensive Use Sites, refer to the pricing sections of the Land Use Operational Policy for Adventure Tourism (PDF, 275KB).

-If your application is accepted, you will be notified if Advertising is required.
+If your application is accepted, you'll be notified if Advertising is required.
 Please wait for confirmation before advertising.

 Tenure holders are encouraged to build relationships and business opportunities with local Indigenous Peoples.